filecoin-project/devgrants/rfps/new-mining-tools-rfps.md

 1) *Lightweight monitoring for smaller miners* - to support smaller miners we’d really like to see a simple monitoring setup that could be run on a single machine already running a miner.

 2) Dedicated server - miners with more mining machines may also want to add a database to keep track of incoming datasources and potentially query historical data (e.g. PostgresDB or InfluxDB could also be used - Influx also has a plugin for `nvidia_smi`).

 &nbsp;

-### FSM Scheduler Improvements

-#### Overview

-The current FSM Storage Scheduler is relatively basic.
-It could be improved in terms of customizability, priority setting, predictions, opportunities for parallelization and better hardware and networking utilization, and visualization of what’s happening over time.

-#### Description

-Currently the Scheduler is optimized for using dedicated machines for each process.
-Many miners using a single machine must learn how to ensure sufficient resources for new storage deals and sealing operations alongside data management I/O tasks and the time windows for submitting storage proofs.

-This [Lotus Issue 3498](https://github.com/filecoin-project/lotus/issues/3498) has been collecting some improvement ideas and [this SpaceRace Lotus workshop video](https://www.youtube.com/watch?v=rwz8XIs6miE&t=803s) also discusses potential improvements.

-Various approaches to helping miners improve their scheduling are welcome.
-For example, a smarter Scheduler could give tasks to a worker based on current resource utilization.
-Scheduling is said to be hard in GoLang and an optimal strategy can depend on your HW and network configuration.
-There may be no one-size-fits-all solution and various test scenarios could be supported.

-For this grant we also welcome significantly useful PRs to Lotus:

-1) Implementing current TODO's in Lotus related to FSM.go are also welcome - search for the term `TODO` inline in the code OR propose a new FSM optimization strategy.

-2) ***Create a new Issue first describing what you intend to solve*** so we can confirm your strategy is eligible for this grant (tag @eshon or @jennijuju).
-   - Please also state your improvement’s target miner size and target hardware configuration
-   - After Step (1) and *if your Issue is approved*, you can submit a PR with your implementation.
-(Not all Issue proposals may be accepted for this grant.)

-Contributors should have a solid understanding of the current Lotus FSM, hardware requirements and CPU/GPU optimization.

-&nbsp;